stellargraph/stellargraph/README.md

 ## Guiding Principles

-StellarGraph uses [Keras](https://keras.io/) library, and adheres to the same guiding principles as Keras: user friendliness, modularity, and easy extendability.
+StellarGraph uses the [Keras](https://keras.io/) library, and adheres to the same guiding principles as Keras: user friendliness, modularity, and easy extendability.
 Modules and layers of StellarGraph library are designed so that they can be used together with standard Keras layers and modules, if required.
 This enables flexibility in using existing,